privacyguides/privacyguides.org/docs/browsers.en.md

     ![Librewolf logo](assets/img/browsers/librewolf.svg){ align=right }

-    **Librewolf** is a fork of the upstream project fo Firefox.
+    **Librewolf** is a fork of the upstream project of Firefox.
 It aims to be a hardened Firefox version by using the [Arkenfox](https://github.com/arkenfox/user.js) project out-of-the-box.
 It is worth noting that they rely a lot on the Arkenfox project but they set up their [own preferences](https://librewolf.net/license-disclaimers/).

     [:octicons-home-16: Homepage](https://librewolf.net/){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://librewolf.net/privacy-policy/){ .card-link title="Privacy Policy" }